 Cooking classes, recipe demonstrations and food tastings

-Free author cooking demonstrations and tastings in Seattle are offered throughout the month at Book Larder in the Fremont neighborhood.
+Free author cooking demonstrations and tastings in Seattle are offered a few times a month at Book Larder in the Fremont neighborhood.
 While they offer many cooking classes for a fee, other free store events include author talks and book signings, often accompanied by a cooking demonstration with samples for tasting, along with a discount on book purchases.
 Book Larder is a unique book store featuring a collection of new, collectible, and imported cookbooks.
 For upcoming events, visit the Book Larder event calendar.

 Free technique cooking classes in Seattle, Lynnwood, and Kirkland.
 On selected days and locations during the month, Williams Sonoma stores offers Free Technique Classes.
 Culinary Specialists at the store will show you favorite tips and techniques as they prepare great recipes.
 These free one-hour cooking classes include sample tastes of prepared dishes.
 For a list of upcoming cooking classes, check the Williams-Sonoma Techniques Classes page.